White Cliffs of Dover: History

-The first historical mention of the cliffs is from the journal of Julius Caesar, where it was the first sight upon reaching the island.
+In 55 BC, in the earliest recorded mention of the cliffs, Julius Caesar described them in his "Commentarii de Bello Gallico" as rising steeply from the sea and defended by armed Britons, preventing his forces from landing.
 A possible Iron Age hillfort has been discovered at Dover, on the site of the later castle.
 The area was also inhabited during the Roman period when Dover was used as a port.
 A lighthouse survives from this era, one of a pair at Dover which helped shipping navigate the port.
 It is likely the area around the surviving lighthouse was inhabited in the early medieval period as archaeologists have found a Saxon cemetery here, and the church of St Mary in Castro was built next to the lighthouse in the 10th or 11th century.

 It is thought that the name Albion, an ancient or poetic term referring to Great Britain, was derived from the Latin albus (meaning 'white') as an allusion to the white cliffs.